Shell Commands

 Aug 8, 2021

-Setting default shell on linux:
+Setting the default shell

 popd and pushd